benlansdell/ethome/docs/index.md

 dataset.io.save_movie(['label', 'prediction'], '.')
 ```

-A more detailed run through of features is provided in the how-to guide.
+A more detailed run through of features is provided in the How To guide.

 ## References